 This course covers algorithmic and computational tools for solving optimization problems with the goal of providing decision-support for business intelligence.
 We will cover the fundamentals of linear, integer and nonlinear optimization.
 We will emphasize optimization as a large-scale computational tool, and show how to link programming languages, such as Python, Java and C++, with optimization software, such as Gurobi and CPLEX, to develop industrial-strength decision-support systems.
 We will demonstrate how to incorporate uncertainty into optimization problems.
 Throughout the course, we will cover a variety of modern applications and show how to deploy large-scale optimization models.

-This course covers online and phyical service systems with a focus on designing and managing them.
-When designing service systems, we need to figure out the sales channels to use when offering services, design incentive mechanisms and make tactical capacity decisions.
-When operating service systems, we need to make real-time pricing decisions, allocate capacity between different needs, make product recommendations and forecast demand and customer behavior.
+This course covers online and physical service systems with a focus on designing and managing them.
+When designing service systems, we need to determine the sales channels to use when offering services, design incentive mechanisms and make tactical capacity decisions.
+When operating service systems, we need to make rea-time pricing decisions, allocate capacity between different needs, make product recommendations, and forecast demand and customer behavior.
 Depending on the application setting, the capacity we manage can be physical, such as seats on an airplane to be allocated to passengers with different willingness to pay amounts, or digital, such as visitors on a webpage to be allocated between advertisers.
 We will cover ideas from revenue management, experimentation for demand learning, auctions, mechanism design and network theory.

 Studio & Interdisciplinary Courses

-This hands-on course will prepare students to be future innovators by teaching Design Thinking, the human-centered design methodology pioneered by IDEO and Stanford d.school founder, David Kelley.
-Students will work on a team with peers from other disciplines so as to experience the importance of “radical collaboration.”
-All teams will work on the same challenge, and students will be asked to design an innovative solution to this complex problem.
+This hands-on course will prepare you to be future innovators by teaching you Design Thinking, the human-centered design methodology pioneered by IDEO and Stanford d.school founder, David Kelley.
+You will work on a team with peers from other disciplines so as to experience the importance of “radical collaboration.”
+All teams will work on the same challenge, and you will be asked to design an innovative solution to this complex problem.

-This course introduces students to fundamental concepts in digital marketing and prepares them for roles as marketers, entrepreneurs or product managers.
+This course introduces students to fundamental concepts in digital marketing and prepares them for roles as a marketer, entrepreneur or product manager.
 Students will be exposed to an overview of the major players in the advertising and digital industries, as well as a variety of tools commonly found in start-ups and technology firms.
-Course material will be covered with a mixture of case studies, lectures and guest speakers.
+Course material will be covered with a mixture of case studies, lectures, and guest speakers.